-Cloud services is a rapidly growing market.
+Cloud services and platforms are a rapidly growing market.
 Modern technologies like big data analytics, IoT, artificial intelligence and even web and mobile app hosting all need heavy computing power.
-Cloud computing offers enterprises an alternative to building their in-house infrastructure.
+Cloud computing and cloud platforms offers enterprises an alternative to building their in-house infrastructure.
 With cloud computing, anybody using the internet can enjoy scalable computing power on a plug and play basis.
 Since this saves organizations from the need to invest and maintain costly infrastructure, it has become a very popular solution.
 There are many companies that offer cloud platforms for development, management, and deployment of applications.
 In this blog, we will introduce you the top 5 cloud platforms that you can use to effectively manage the IT needs of your organization.

 1. Amazon Web Services: